An overview of Splunk costs

 Through this process, FLOW reduces ingest volumes by up to 95%, directly reducing the costs associated with Splunk licenses and infrastructure.

 Routing data to where it’s needed

-Observability data is only helpful if available to the teams and target systems that need it in real-time and on-demand.
-LogFlow, along with the InstaStore data dam, allows teams to route observability and machine data from any source to any target.
-With LogFlow, teams can use any combination of data volume and streams between source and target systems like Splunk, S3, Snowflake, Databricks, QRadar, home-grown data lakes, DBs, Elastic, Azure, GCP, etc.
+Observability data is only helpful if available to the teams and target systems that need it in real-time and on demand.
+FLOW, along with the InstaStore data dam, allows teams to route observability and machine data from any source to any target.
+With FLOW, teams can use any combination of data volume and streams between source and target systems like Splunk, S3, Snowflake, Databricks, QRadar, home-grown data lakes, DBs, Elastic, Azure, GCP, etc.

-Furthermore, LogFlow completely frees up end-users from the burden of modifying configurations at either the source or the target.
-LogFlow is the magic wand that allows organizations to magically enhance the value of their existing observability, security, and compliance investments.
-With LogFlow, the end-user gains total control over their observability system, pipelines, and data.
+Furthermore, LOGIQ completely frees end-users from the burden of modifying configurations at either the source or the target.
+FLOW is the magic wand that allows organizations to magically enhance the value of their existing observability, security, and compliance investments.
+With Logiq’s FLOW, the end-user gains total control over their observability system, pipelines, and data.
 Not Splunk.

 Infinite storage for Splunk

-For companies processing TBs of data per day on Splunk, LogFlow can help save millions of dollars per year purely on licensing, storage, and infrastructure terms.
+For companies processing TBs of data per day on Splunk, Logiq can help save millions of dollars per year purely on licensing, storage, and infrastructure terms.

 How does Logiq help in reducing Splunk costs?